evrentan/year-in-percent/README.md

 #### `getYearCompletionPercentage()`

-Returns the percentage of the current year that has been completed as a string formatted to two decimal places.

-**Returns:**

-- A JSON object with the following properties:
+Returns a JSON object with the following properties:
-  - `percentageCompleted`: A string representing the percentage (e.g., `"50.00"`).
+  - `percentageCompleted`: A `string` representing the percentage (e.g., `"75.08"`).
-  - `now`: A `Date` object representing the current date and time.
+  - `now`: A `date` object representing the current date and time.
-  - `startOfYear`: A `Date` object representing the start of the current year.
+  - `startOfYear`: A `date` object representing the start of the current year.
-  - `endOfYear`: A `Date` object representing the end of the current year.
+  - `endOfYear`: A `date` object representing the end of the current year.
-  - `totalMillisecondsInYear`: A number representing the total milliseconds in the current year.
+  - `totalMillisecondsInYear`: A `number` representing the total milliseconds in the current year.
-  - `millisecondsElapsedInYear`: A number representing the milliseconds elapsed since the start of the year.
+  - `millisecondsElapsedInYear`: A `number` representing the milliseconds elapsed since the start of the year.

-**Example:**
+**Example Response:**

 ```json
 {